anttituomola/todo-app-airtable-redux/README.md

 # Issues?
 If you get an error: "Plugin "react" was conflicted between "package.json » eslint-config-react-app" just **open the package.json and re-save it**.
 That should solve the issue.

+In case you have to repeat this every time the site rerenders, do this instead:
+**In your terminal cd (means go) yourself to the folder where the project is and re-run npm start**.
+Use the correct casing, so be sure to write Desktop insted of desktop, if that is the correct version of the folder.

+This problem is Windows-specific.